Skip Navigation LinksTitle-V-Application-Narrative

 Activities:

-• CDPH/MCAH will lead the dissemination of breastfeeding data findings to improve monitoring of maternal and infant health in relation to increasing breastfeeding initiation and continued activities with breastfeeding.
+• CDPH/MCAH will lead the dissemination of breastfeeding data findings to increase in-hospital breastfeeding initiation in California.

 Perinatal/Infant Objective 1 | Strategy 2

-Lead technical assistance and training to support breastfeeding initiation, including the implementation of the Model Hospital Policy or Baby Friendly in all California birthing hospitals by 2025.
+Lead technical assistance and training to support breastfeeding initiation, including the implementation of the Model Hospital Policy or Baby-Friendly Hospital Initiative, in all California birthing hospitals by 2025.

 Activities:

-• CDPH/MCAH will lead the completion and development of resources to assist with compliance of the Model Hospital Policy and the Baby Friendly Hospital Initiative to local MCAH programs.
+• CDPH/MCAH will disseminate updated online resources to community partners to assist with compliance with the Model Hospital Policy and the Baby-Friendly Hospital Initiative.

-• CDPH/MCAH will identify best practices to support health care workers in their efforts to educate families on the importance of the 10 Steps to Baby Friendly through Family Health Outcomes Project (FHOP) trainings/webinars for local MCAH programs.
+• CDPH/MCAH will identify and disseminate resources and best practices to support health care workers in their efforts to educate families on the importance of the Ten Steps to Successful Breastfeeding.

 Perinatal/Infant Objective 1 | Strategy 3